Funding

 TRANSFER

-TRANSFER requests are for students currently enrolled in a medical program at a French university who wish to continue their studies at the Montpellier-Nîmes Faculty of Medicine.
+TRANSFER requests are for students currently enrolled in a medical program at a French university who wish to continue their studies at the Montpellier-Nîmes School of Medicine.
 Student records are transferred only between French universities.

 For more information, please click on TRANSFERS above.